ory/kratos/internal/httpclient/docs/AdminApi.md

 > Prometheus(ctx).Execute()

-Get snapshot metrics from the Hydra service.
+Get snapshot metrics from the service.
 If you're using k8s, you can then add annotations to your deployment like so: